We constantly review our working practices to ensure continuous improvement for all stakeholders

 What is Hotelcare doing to address its gender pay gap?

-While Hotelcare's gender pay gap compares favourably with that of organisations both across the whole UK economy and within the hospitality sector, this is not a subject about which we are complacent and we are committed to doing everything we can to reduce the gap.
-However, we also recognise that our scope to act in the short term, is limited in some areas - it has, for example, no direct control over the subjects that individuals choose to study or the career choices they make.
-To date, the steps that Hotelcare has taken to promote gender diversity in all areas of its workforce include the following:
+While Hotelcare’s gender pay gap has improved slightly and compares favorably with that of organisations both across the whole UK economy and within the hospitality sector, this is not a subject about which Hotelcare is complacent and we are still committed to doing everything that we can to reduce the gap.
+However, Hotelcare also recognizes its scope to act, is limited in some areas - it has, for example, no direct control over the subjects that individuals choose to study or the career choices they make.

 Supporting Parents: Hotelcare has plans to develop new guidelines for managers on supporting employees prior to, during and on return from maternity and other parental leave, to be backed up by training for all line managers and senior managers.

-We are committed to reducing our gender pay gap and providing greater opportunities for women to progress into senior positions.
-Hotelcare has a large percentage of women in middle management roles and we are working towards having more women in key senior roles.
+We are still committed to reducing our gender pay gap and providing greater opportunities for women to progress into senior positions.
+Hotelcare has a large percentage of women in middle management roles however, we are aware that we need to have more women in key senior roles.
 We are committed to training and development of those in middle-management so that we meet this promise.